AnisZakari/dataforgood_ocr/README.md

 Or you can just download `lid.176.bin` and put it in the folder `fasttext_weights`

 # Run notebook
-know you are good ! you can run the notebook
+Now you are good to go ! you can run the notebook

 ## About the input file